Lidija Vukićević: Acting career

-Following a few small roles on film and television, her cinematic career in Yugoslavia was launched in 1985 after being cast in Zoran Čalić's Žikina dinastija, the seventh instalment of the popular folksy comedy film series Lude godine.
+Following several small roles on film and television, her cinematic career in Yugoslavia was launched in 1985 after being cast in Zoran Čalić's Žikina dinastija, the seventh instalment of the Lude godine popular folksy comedy film series.
 Twenty two years of age at the time, Vukićević played the role of sexy housemaid Lilika.

 The exposure on Žikina dinastija, and especially regular appearances on Bolji život, led to more roles in Yugoslav movies such as the lead in Lutalica (also written and directed by Čalić), playing a beautiful small town Gypsy budding folk singer arriving in Belgrade to perform at a kafana in pursuit of a singing career.
 Then came prominent supporting roles in Špijun na štiklama and Vampiri su među nama (second instalment of Čalić's Ćao, inspektore film series) that roughly fall into the same genre as Žikina dinastija.

 Her attractive looks and sex appeal were a prominent feature of all of her early cinematic roles.